Cosmoglobe/zodipy/README.md

 >> <Quantity [17.77385144, 19.7889428 , 22.44797121] MJy / sr>
 ```

-**Get binned emission component-wise:** the emission can be binned to a HEALPIX map, and also returned component-wise.
+**Get binned emission component-wise:** the emission can be binned to a HEALPix map, and also returned component-wise.
 ```python
 import healpy as hp
 import numpy as np